Lifelong oncology follow up care is important for many survivors of childhood eye cancer.

 Children who had chemotherapy or radiotherapy, and carriers of a constitutional RB1 mutation should receive life-long oncology follow up.
 All teen and adult survivors should have access to genetic counselling.

-To be responsible advocates for their own health and that of their future children, survivors must be fully informed about their cancer history and genetic status.
-They must be able to communicate this information well so prompt action can be taken if they develop problems as adults.
+To be responsible advocates for their own health and that of their future children, survivors must be fully informed about their cancer history, genetic status, and ongoing risks.
+They must be able to communicate this information well to medical professionals unfamiliar with retinoblastoma, to enable prompt action if they develop problems as adults.

 Long Term Oncology Follow Up Clinics